 Any youth under the age of 18 can apply for a regular Youth Card or our MyCard.

 What is the difference between a regular Youth Card and the MyCard?

-Youth Card holders may borrow up to 200 items at a time (some restrictions apply) and access our public computers, our downloadable books and magazines, and our research databases.
-Youth cards accrue fines and fees just like Adult Resident Cards.
+Youth Card holders may borrow up to 100 items at a time (some restrictions apply) and access our public computers, our downloadable books and magazines, and our research databases.
+Youth cards accrue fees just like Adult Resident Cards.
 Albany Public Library Youth Cards are able to be used at any of our neighborhood branch locations and any public library in Albany or Rensselaer County.

 MyCard holders may borrow up to 3 items at a time and access our public computers, our downloadable books and magazines, and our research databases.
 There are no late fees if items get returned after their due dates, but there will be replacement fees for any lost items.
 MyCard is valid only at APL locations.

 Please see Become a Member for more information.